 Your accommodation: Tides Hotel (was Trailways Hotel)

 Centrally located within a few minutes walk of Nelson’s central shopping precinct, theatres, restaurants and cafés, the information centre, and close to the scenic waterfront.
 Located right on the river, many of the rooms open onto the river view.
-Also overlooking the river is award-winning The Tides Restaurant and Bar.Driving distance and time (approximate) for this leg: 104 kms / 65 miles : 1.6 hours
+Also overlooking the river is The Tides Restaurant and Bar.Driving distance and time (approximate) for this leg: 104 kms / 65 miles : 1.6 hours

 Nelson is a great city to explore on foot.
 Visit the historic areas, the famous Cathedral or relax and enjoy the atmosphere at one of the many cafes on Trafalgar Street.
 Nelson is also noted for its many artists, and galleries displaying their work can be enjoyed by following one of the Art trails listed locally.
 Around 45 minutes drive away is Abel Tasman National Park.
 The region offers countless opportunities to explore for visitors of every age and capability, from enjoying the golden sand beaches and clear warm waters to guided kayaking trips viewing seals and dolphins, to exploring some of New Zealand's finest walking tracks.

-Abel Tasman National Park, known for its coastal hiking track has an abundance of golden beaches, inlets and private lagoons.
+Abel Tasman National Park, known for its coastal hiking track has an abundance of golden beaches, inlets, and private lagoons.
 The park has a mild climate and is a special place to visit at any time of the year.
 Why not enjoy a scenic cruise through the Sounds or take a kayaking tour around its many sheltered bays?
-Relax to the melodious birdsong and get up close to some of the parks many animal residents, including native bats, geckos, birds and marine mammals fur seals and dolphins.
+Relax to the melodious birdsong and get up close to some of the park's many animal residents, including native bats, geckos, birds, marine mammals fur seals, and dolphins.

 Experience the best of Abel Tasman on this combined beach cruise and walk tour.
 Cruise into the Tonga Island Marine Reserve and pause to watch the ant...